zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-31-Message-Correlation-after-Network-Partition/index.md

 >   enabled: false
 ```

-During doing the experiment it turned out that the `podSecurityContext` is outdated.
+During the experiment, it turned out that the `podSecurityContext` is outdated.

 #### Experiment Description

-Since we want to automate this experiment soon, or later I thought it would be good idea to use the [create process instance with result](https://docs.camunda.io/docs/components/concepts/process-instance-creation/#create-and-await-results).
+Since we want to automate this experiment soon, or later I thought it would be a good idea to use the [create process instance with result](https://docs.camunda.io/docs/components/concepts/process-instance-creation/#create-and-await-results).
 We would start the following process:

 ![msg-catch](msg-catch.png)

 Before we start the process we need to publish the message to a certain partition and create a network partition between two partitions.
-After that we can create the PI and verify that the message correlation shouldn't be happen.
-Afterwards, we would delete the network partition and verify that the process instance is completed.
+After that, we can create the PI and verify that the message correlation shouldn't happen.
+Afterward, we would delete the network partition and verify that the process instance is completed.

 #### Details

-To make the experiment easier to reproduce and allow us to experiment in different directions later as well I extend our new chaos cli (zbchaos), which I created during the last hackdays.
+To make the experiment easier to reproduce and allow us to experiment in different directions later as well I extend our new chaos cli (zbchaos), which I created during the last hack days.
 I will write a separate blog post about this tool soon.

 ##### Message Publish